 Now, the Bose QuietComfort Earbuds are no slouch, and these are some of the best buds you can buy.
 Bose knows its market and tuned its earphones accordingly.
 The QC Earbuds are made for the traveler who needs an elegant, effective solution to their nomadic woes.
 The microphone system lets you take calls on the go, and the water-resistance makes them durable enough for an unplanned workout.

 If you want a pair of ANC earbuds with the most secure fit that money can buy, you’ll have a hard time finding something better than the Bose QuietComfort Earbuds.
 If you just want something extra portable with a few customization options, the Galaxy Buds Pro is a solid deal.

 Consider these alternative true wireless earbuds instead

-If you like what the Galaxy Buds Pro has to offer but don’t see the need for noise cancelling, consider the Samsung Galaxy Buds Plus.
+If you like what the Galaxy Buds Pro has to offer but don’t see the need for noise canceling, consider the Samsung Galaxy Buds Plus.
 These earphones have among the best standalone battery life of any true wireless earbuds we’ve tested, lasting well over 11 hours.
 They’re not nearly as water-resistant, but can survive most of your workouts.
 Microphone quality is still quite good, and comfort is excellent.

-On the other hand, Bose released a non-noise cancelling pair of true wireless earbuds alongside the QC Earbuds.
+On the other hand, Bose released a non-noise canceling pair of true wireless earbuds alongside the QC Earbuds.
 The Bose Sport Earbuds are a great option for listeners who want a secure fit without all of the bulk and expense tacked on when ANC tech is thrown into the mix.
 These earphones use the same Active EQ tech, and are IPX4-rated.
 They’re significantly smaller than the QuietComfort Earbuds too.